Sentinelese language

 Sentinelese is the undescribed language of the Sentinelese people of North Sentinel Island in the Andaman and Nicobar Islands, India.
 Due to the lack of contact between the Sentinelese people and the rest of the world, essentially nothing is known of their language.

 Classification

 It is presumed that the islanders speak a single language and that it is a member of one of the Andamanese language families.
 Based on what little is known about similarities in culture and technology and their geographical proximity, it is supposed that their language is related to the Ongan languages, such as Jarawa, rather than to Great Andamanese.
-On the documented occasions when Onge-speaking individuals were taken to North Sentinel Island in order to attempt communication, they were unable to recognise any of the language spoken by the inhabitants.
-It has been recorded that the Jarawa and Sentinelese languages are mutually unintelligible.
+On the documented occasions when Onge-speaking individuals were taken to North Sentinel Island to attempt communication, they were unable to recognise any of the language spoken by the inhabitants.
+Maurice Vidal Portman, a British naval officer who visited North Sentinel Island, recorded that one of his Onge companions—an individual named Tomiti—claimed that the Sentinelese spoke an entirely different language unintelligible to him.
+However, the anthropologist Triloknath Pandit claimed that his Onge companions "reacted perceptibly to every hostile gesture and speech of the Sentinelese warriors," which—according to Pandit—implied that they had either understood or "sensed" the meaning of the Sentinelese imprecations.
+It has also been recorded that the Jarawa and Sentinelese languages are mutually unintelligible.

 Status

 Sentinelese is classified as an endangered language due to a highly likely small number of speakers, matching the unknown population of the island, which has been estimated at anywhere from 100 to 250; an estimate by the Indian government is 100.